- 250g wheat flour

 - To prepare the Egg-Pops, take one heaped tablespoon of the cake mixture, knead with hands (sprinkle palms with powdered sugar) into a ball and flatten it between your palms.
 Place an apricot "yolk" ball on the dough piece and fold the dough around it completely, working it into a ball and an egg finally.
 Place Egg-pops on a plate and allow to cool in the freezer during the preparation of the chocolate. (form leftover apricot mass into balls, roll in coconut flakes and serve as a refreshing raw food sweets)

 - Melt chocolate couverture in the hot water bath.
 Dip cold Egg-Pops shortly into to chocolate using a large spoon, drain, and place on a plate, lined with baking paper.
 Freeze for another 5-10 minutes until the chocolate layer has solidified.

 - Prepare a very solid icing for decoration: add about 3 tablespoons powdered sugar dropwise to the same amount of water and raspberry puree or syrup and mix until a smooth mass with the desired color is achieved.
 Apply paste with a brush to the chocolate or decorate with the remaining couverture and sprinkles.

-Our Tip: This homemade apricot Egg-Pops fit perfectly in every Easter basket, which can be filled with other wonderful tasty Easter items from our shop!
+Our Tip: These homemade apricot Egg-Pops fit perfectly in every Easter basket, which can be filled with other wonderfully delicious Easter items from our shop!